-On the finance front, Council recorded a surplus of \$0.642 million compared to a forecast deficit of \$1.373 million.
-This was largely due to recognition of vested assets and carbon credits, increased water, sewer and subdivision contributions, increased subsidies and grants from Three Waters Stimulus and Transitional Funding, reduced finance costs and other various reductions.
+On the finance front, Council recorded a surplus of \$2.652 million compared to a forecast deficit of \$1.817 million.
+This was largely due to income recognition for found assets and vested assets, along with increased water, sewer and subdivision contributions, increased subsidies and grants from Government's Three Waters Better Off funding and Three Waters transitional funding, and other various cost reductions.
 Refer to note 28 for the explanations of major variances against budget.